quickfeed/quickfeed/doc/submission-template.md

 ## Lab Approval

 To have your lab assignment approved, you must come to the lab during lab hours and present your solution.
-This lets you present the thought process behind your solution, and gives us a more information for grading purposes.
 When you are ready to show your solution, reach out to a member of the teaching staff.
 It is expected that you can explain your code and show how it works.
-You may show your solution on a lab workstation or your own computer.
 The results from Autograder will also be taken into consideration when approving a lab.
 At least 80% of the Autograder tests should pass for the lab to be approved.
-A lab needs to be approved before Autograder will provide feedback on the next lab assignment.

 Also see the [Grading and Collaboration Policy](https://github.com/dat320-2020/course-info/blob/master/policy.md)